droglenc/NCMTH107/modules/Sampling_Distributions/index.md

 ----

-You should prepare for the concepts of this module by *reading Sections XXX* in [the textbook](../../book/) and watching the following videos:
+You should prepare for the concepts of this module by reading **Chapter 9** in [the textbook](../../book/) and watching the following videos:

 * [Introduction to Sampling Distributions](https://www.youtube.com/v/Zbw-YvELsaM?version=3&autoplay=1){:target="_blank"} [8 mins]

-Questions XXX in [the textbook](../../book/) will assess your understanding of these materials.
+Questions 9.22-9.24 in [the textbook](../../book/) will assess your understanding of these materials.

 ----